ckinpdx/FADE-Director/README.md

 | Orientation | Landscape, Portrait |
 | Image Workflow | ZIT with Reactor, Qwen Image Edit |
 | Video Workflow | LTX with HuMo, LTX, HuMo |

 ---

+## Usage notes

+**Use buttons, not chat, to advance phases.** When a button is visible — Generate Prompts, Generate Images, Generate Videos — click it.
+Asking the agent to "proceed" or "generate" in chat may not trigger the same code path.

+**Don't ask the agent to change scene boundaries.** The agent doesn't compute timestamps — it calls an algorithmic segmenter.
+Asking it to move a cut to a specific time tends to produce hallucinated or incorrect values.
+Instead: ask for a different scene count, say "reroll" to get a different cut placement at the same count, or adjust boundaries directly in the scene cards.

+**The style bible must go through the agent.** The style bible is written by the agent in chat and committed via a tool call — it isn't a form you fill in.
+Let the agent write it, review it in the sidebar, request edits in chat if needed, and confirm.
+Skipping or manually editing `prompts.json` before the agent commits it will break the prompt generation phase.

+---